prestonharberts/bib/Bible/eccles2.md

 ## Futility of Self-Indulgent Pleasure
 ###### ¶ 1
 I thought to myself,
->  “ Come now, I will try self-indulgent pleasure to see if it is worthwhile.”
+> “Come now, I will try self-indulgent pleasure to see if it is worthwhile.”
 > But I found that it also is futile.
 ###### 2
 > I said of partying, “It is folly,”